n8n-io/n8n-docs/docs/hosting/server-setups/digital-ocean.md

 ## Log in to your Droplet

-The remainder of the steps in this guide require you to log in to the Droplet via a terminal with SSH.
+The remainder of the steps in this guide require you to log in to the Droplet using a terminal with SSH.
 [Find more details on how to do this in the Digital Ocean documentation](https://docs.digitalocean.com/products/droplets/how-to/connect-with-ssh/){:target="_blank"}.

 ## Create folders and files